lazyOt/lazyOt/README.md

 I will be an outstanding entrepreneur and a metaverse-software coder in the near future. :snowboarder:

-I'm learning image processing and software development in Java now. :anchor:
+I'm learning image processing and software development now. :anchor:

 ### About my Github